 The DATA sheet contains the patients, the dates of checkups and the severity of reported symptoms.
 Each line of data represents one date of one patient checkup.

-The user can edit the column names after the Date column, which represent the symptom names.
+The user can edit the column names after the Date column, which represents the symptom names.
 Names in the Patient column should be entered as they are listed on the PATIENTS sheet.
 Names not listed on this sheet are not valid.
 Dates in the Date column should be entered in DD.MM.YYYY format.
 Severity of symptoms should be entered as an integer value between and including 0 and 10.